rickhull/backprop/README.md

 # Rationale

-This can be used to train neural nets.
-Typically the NN intends to minimize a loss function.
+This can be used to train neural nets, typically to minimize a loss function.
 An efficient way to do this is via gradient descent.
 Mathematical derivatives and the chain rule from calculus are used to determine inputs with the greatest influence on the output.
 The inputs are manipulated to minimize the output, represented as the loss function.
+That is, the output of the neural net is a prediction.
+The error or loss (prediction compared to the ideal, or known output) is computed for a variety of cases, and the network weights are adjusted to better match the desired output.
 The smallest loss implies the best performance at a given objective.

 # Examples